-- Click on each letter to see the story for that letter - Click 'Learn' to launch a tool for learning the letter sounds (see The 'Learn' Game below)

-• Click 'Song' to hear the alphabet song (each letter will highlight as the song plays to help your child connect the letter names and symbols)
+- Click on each letter to see the story for that letter - Click 'Learn' to launch a tool for learning the letter sounds (see The 'Learn' Game below) - Click 'Song' to hear the alphabet song (each letter will highlight as the song plays to help students connect the letter names and symbols)

 One of the first steps in learning to read is memorising the 26 letter sounds.
 However, this can be very challenging because it involves connecting an abstract symbol (e.g. the letter 'b') to an abstract sound (e.g. the sound /b/).
+The human memory system, particularly at a young age, tends to filter out abstract information.

-We pay more attention to - and are more likely to recall - tangible objects, characters (both real and fictional), and anything that evokes emotion.
+Psychology research shows that we pay more attention to - and are more likely to recall - tangible objects, characters (both real and fictional), and anything that evokes emotion.
 That's why in Paper Castle each letter has a short animated story where it's a character in an emotional situation.
 For example, the letter 'b' kicking someone's ball into the lake.

-When your child is trying to recall the letter sound, ask them what happened to the letter.
+When students are trying to recall the letter sound, ask them what happened to the letter.
 If they can recall the story, ask them what the object was.
 From there, they should be able to isolate the sound.
 This process can take some thinking time, but it quickly becomes faster as they practice.